IbrahimDayax/VirtualFileSystem/README.md

-# Simple File System Project
+# Virtual File System Project

 Implementation of a user-level file system in C, providing a simulated file system environment within an operating system context.
 This project implements a basic file system in C with functionalities to create, delete, open, and write/read files and directories.
 The file system is simulated using a file that represents a virtual disk.